asadkhalid-softdev/DepthSense325/README.md

 > Download and Install SDK from https://www.softkinetic.com/support/download

 # ====== Steps ======
-1. Download this repository in $HOME and run the following commands:
+1. Download/Clone this repository in $HOME and run the following commands:

 > cd $HOME/DepthSense_325